-Medicaid will reimburse for ABA services rendered to Medicaid eligible individuals under the age of 21 years old in accordance with EPSDT coverage authority.
-The behavior intervention must be medically necessary as defined in MSM Chapter 100, to develop, maintain, or restore to the maximum extent practical the functions of an individual with a diagnosis of ASD, FASD, or other condition for which ABA is recognized as medically necessary.
-When form FA-11F is used and the "Other" box is marked, LEAs must have adequate/proper documentation to justify ABA services for a diagnosis other than ASD or FASD.
+Medicaid will reimburse for ABA services rendered to Medicaid eligible individuals under age 21 years old in accordance with EPSDT coverage authority.
+The behavior intervention must be medically necessary as defined in MSM, Chapter 100, to develop, maintain, or restore to the maximum extent practical the functions of an individual with a diagnosis of ASD, FASD or other condition for which ABA is recognized as medically necessary.
 It must be rendered according to the written orders of the Physician, PA, or an APRN.
-The treatment regimen must be designed and signed off on by the qualified ABA provider as defined in MSM Chapter 3700 - Applied Behavior Analysis.
+The treatment regimen must be designed and signed off on by the qualified ABA provider as defined in MSM, Chapter 3700, Applied Behavior Analysis.